citic/bointerpp/BUILD.md

 Linux
 -----
-In order to build Puppeteer++, go to the folder where the game is.
+In order to build bointer++, go to the folder where the game is.
 Create a `build` directory.
 Create makefiles, compile them and run the game:

-	cd <puppeteerpp>
+	cd <bointerpp>
 	mkdir -p build
 	cd build
 	cmake ..
 	make -j4

 	bin/MyGame

+If you get the linker error `cannot find -lGL`, a symlink may be missing in your operating system (Ubuntu 64bits).
+Create the symlink:

+	cd /usr/lib/x86_64-linux-gnu/mesa
+	sudo ln -s libGL.so.1 libGL.so.1.2.0

 Android